Guidance

 11. Financial

-Should you encounter initial financial challenges, you may wish to first engage with the VO to discuss your financial circumstances.
-You will be advised on most matters relating to entitlements and benefits (including entitlement to pensions and compensation) by the Case Manager.
+Should you encounter initial financial challenges, you may wish to discuss your circumstances with the Visiting Officer in the first instance who will be able to provide signposting.
+However, you will be advised on most matters relating to entitlements and benefits (including entitlement to pensions and compensation) by the Case Manager.
 Furthermore, the single Service Benevolent Funds may be able to assist you.

 If you are located overseas, please consider both overseas and UK bank account administration.

-The VO and/or the Case Manager are able to support with queries relating to statutory financial support (Department of Work and Pensions benefits, Housing Benefits, and relevant allowances) and help with processes and claims, however neither will be able to provide financial advice outside of Defence entitlements and process.
+The Visiting Officer and/or the Case Manager are able to support with queries relating to statutory financial support (Department of Work and Pensions benefits, Housing Benefits, and relevant allowances) and help with processes and claims.
+However, neither will be able to provide financial advice outside of Defence entitlements and process.

 Should the deceased have paid an annual subscription as a member of one of the Service Dependants Trusts, you may be entitled to an immediate payment following the death.
 These funds are separate from other monies payable from Defence.